BorgwardtLab/MvKDR/README.md

     lambda2:  a float indictes the regularization parameter of disagreement between alternative subspace projection

-    seed:   an integer indicates the seed to initialization
+    seed:   an integer indicates the seed for initialization

 Output: